andrewimredy/andrewimredy/README.md

 - 👋 Hi, I’m @andrewimredy
-- 👀 I’m interested in many areas of computer science, but particularly in data science and applications of technology in finance.
+- 👀 I’m interested in many areas of computer science, but particularly in cryptography, blockchain, and applications of technology in finance.
-- 🌱 I’m currently learning the basics of data science and ML.
-(Pandas, matplotlib, sklearn etc)
-- 💞️ I’m looking to collaborate on anything interesting!
 - 📫 How to reach me: andrew.imredy@pitt.edu

 <!---